Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Conclusions

-Our weak-lensing analysis of Subaru imaging has found that ZWCL1856 is also a 1:1 mass ratio merger but at a much lower total mass than MACS1752.
-We estimate the mass of ZWCL1856 N (S) to be $M_{200} = 1.2\pm0.5\times 10^{14}\ $M$_\odot$ ($M_{200} = 1.0^{+0.4}_{-0.7}\times 10^{14}\ $M$_\odot$) and total mass to be $M_{200}=2.4^{+0.9}_{-0.7}\times10^{14}\ $M$_\odot$.
-Qualitatively, the X-ray emission and weak-lensing distribution of ZWCL1856 looks similar to MACS1752.
-The bright X-ray emission has the same inverted S shape that is found in MACS1752.
-In contrast to MACS1752, the merger axis for ZWCL1856 is well aligned with the elongated X-ray morphology, weak-lensing mass, and radio relics.
-Our tests show that the ZWCL1856 merger was a slower collision than that of MACS1752.
-Based on the ratio of radio relic separation to subcluster separation, we conclude that ZWCL1856 is in a later phase of merging than MACS1752.
+\item XMM-\textit{Newton} observations of ZWCL1856 are presented.
+Qualitatively, the X-ray emission and weak-lensing distributions of ZWCL1856 look similar to MACS1752.
+The bright X-ray emission has a similar inverted S shape to that found in MACS1752.
+In contrast to MACS1752, the radio relics of ZWCL1856 are well aligned with the elongated X-ray morphology and weak-lensing mass distribution.